Skip to contents

 keep_nonnegative_stock

-If TRUE, keeps original non-negativity setting of stocks Defaults to TRUE.
+If TRUE, keeps original non-negativity setting of stocks Defaults to FALSE.

 keep_unit